 Need help?
 Call the attorneys at Michigan Auto Law

-If you have been injured in a parking lot accident and would like to speak with an experienced auto accident attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation, You can also get help from one of our experienced accident attorneys by emailing [email protected] or you can use the chat feature on our website.
+If you have been injured in a parking lot accident and would like to speak with an experienced auto accident attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation, You can also get help from one of our experienced accident attorneys by visiting our contact page or you can use the chat feature on our website.